Mykyta-G/Workspace-Buddy/README.md

 ### Study Mode
 - **Research**: Safari (Canvas, Google Drive), Notes, Calendar
 - **Documentation**: Word, PDF readers, Reference apps

-## 🔒 Security & Permissions

-### ⚠️ Important: First Launch Setup

-Since this app is not code-signed with an Apple Developer certificate, macOS will block it by default.
-Here's how to enable it:

-#### Method 1: Right-Click to Open (Recommended)
-1. **Right-click** on `Workspace-Buddy.app` in your Applications folder
-2. Select **"Open"** from the context menu
-3. Click **"Open"** in the security dialog that appears
-4. The app will launch and work normally

-#### Method 2: System Preferences
-1. Go to **System Preferences** → **Security & Privacy** → **General**
-2. Look for a message about Workspace-Buddy being blocked
-3. Click **"Open Anyway"** next to the message
-4. Launch the app normally

-### Required Permissions
-The app will request these permissions on first launch:
-- **Menu Bar Access**: To display the preset manager in your menu bar
-- **Accessibility**: To manage and launch other applications
-- **Full Disk Access**: To discover installed applications

-Grant these permissions when prompted for full functionality.

-### Why This Happens
-This is normal behavior for apps without an Apple Developer certificate. macOS protects users by blocking unsigned applications, but you can safely allow this app to run.

 ## 🛠️ Development